Symphony No. 3 (Beethoven): Exposition

 The exposition begins with the cellos introducing the first theme.
 By the fifth bar of the melody (m.
 7), a chromatic note (C♯) is introduced, thus introducing the harmonic tension of the work.
-The melody is finished by the first violins, with a syncopated series of Gs (which forms a tritone with C♯ of the cellos).
-The first theme is then played again by the various instruments.
+The melody is finished by the first violins, with a syncopated series of Gs (which forms a tritone with C♯ of the cellos and a diminished chord).
+This resolves to the dominant of the relative minor (G/C minor) before a short cadential codetta in E♭ major.
+The first theme is then transferred to wind instruments, then fragmented, moving through other keys with the b motif in canon and interchanged with a hemiola in the dominant, later moving between dominant and tonic.
+The main theme is finally restated with full orchestra in a and b before modulating to F major and the dominant B♭ in group 2.

-The modulation to the dominant key of B♭ appears early (mm.
-42–44).
-In the traditional analysis, this is followed by three (or in some views, two) transitional subjects that significantly expand the scale of the exposition – a lyrical downward motif (mm.
-45–56), an upward scale motif (mm.
-57–64), and a section beginning with rapid downward patterns in the violins (mm.
+The modulation to the dominant key of B♭ appears at mm.
+42–44, although it is not yet fully stabilized and entrenched.
+Here follows a group of three or two subjects: a lyrical downward motif (mm.
+45–56) in canon between oboe, clarinet, flute, and violin; a short upward scale motif (mm.
+57–64) in strings with a variation; and a section beginning with rapid downward patterns in the violins (mm.
 65–82).

-This eventually leads to a lyrical second theme (m.
-83) that arrives "unusually late".
-After this, the second half of the theme eventually builds to a loud melody (m.
+The third theme of the second group eventually leads to a lyrical theme (m.
+83), whose second half of the theme eventually builds to a loud melody (m.
 109) that draws upon the earlier downward motif (m.
 113).
-The climactic moment of the exposition arrives when the music is interrupted by six consecutive sforzando chords (mm.
+The climactic moment of the exposition arrives when the music is interrupted by six consecutive sforzando hemiola chords (mm.
 128–131).
 Later, and following the concluding chords of the exposition (mm.
 144–148), the main theme returns in a brief codetta (m.
 148) that transitions into the repeat / development.